-Using both chocolate chips and cocoa powder, these delectable vegan chocolate chip oatmeal cookies are an easy-to-make treat.
+Using both chocolate chips and cocoa powder, this delectable vegan oatmeal chocolate chip cookies recipe is an easy-to-make treat.
 Serve warm from the oven with your favorite plant-based milk.

 Instead of using a lot of fat of any kind, these cookies make use of one of my favorite baking tricks — applesauce.
 Its sweetness reduces the amount of sugar needed, and also acts as a fat replacer.
 The result is a chewy rather than crispy cookie, and one you need not feel guilty about enjoying.

 Chocolate can have a lot of virtues, but it’s still wise to be choosy about what kind you buy.
 Dairy-free dark chocolate is the way to go, whether in bars for snacking on, or for chips or cocoa powder (or raw cacao) for baked or unbaked treats.

 It’s important to choose fair trade chocolate in any form.
 Many major chocolate companies will not confirm that they comply with fair trade laws.
 These protect against unethical growing and harvesting practices, child labor, and even child slave labor (which has been documented in Ivory Coast, a major exporter of cocoa).

 So please consider fair trade chocolate both for the chocolate chips and the cocoa powder in this recipe!

 Recipe adapted from The Vegetarian Family Cookbook by Nava Atlas.
 Photos by Hannah Kaminsky, BittersweetBlog.com.

 - Here are lots more delectable oat desserts and breakfast treats to explore.

 vegan oatmeal chocolate oatmeal cookies